niamhramadhaan/Majorette/README.md

 ### ▸ Play Different Content on Different Screens

-This is where JEMIMA shines.
  Say you have a café with two zones:

 ```
   Screen: "Window Display"  ──> Schedule: "Lunch Special Slideshow" (loop)